Sideflipsa-ga/sideflipsaga/README.md

-Ths is SideFlipSaga I made it because I like coding and didn't want to keep using google sites.
+Ths is SideFlipSaga I made it because I like coding.
+But didn't want to keep using google sites.